NOTE: To watch a video of this blog, please go here.

 Pay close attention to this article.
-In the beginning, I will briefly describe this common and serious mental health problem, but the real point—the potentially lifesaving point—is to help you avoid standing by while your child gradually develops this problem.
-The individual steps toward this crippling disorder are insidious, often innocent-looking, and so common as to be accepted as normal.
+In the beginning, I will briefly describe this common and serious mental health problem.
+But the real point—the potentially lifesaving point—is to help you avoid standing by while your child gradually develops this problem.
+The individual steps toward this crippling disorder are insidious, often innocent-looking.
+They are so common as to be accepted as normal.
 Keep reading all the way to the end, and you will discover ample reward for your doing that.

 Characteristics of NPD

 NPD is a condition in which there is an inflated sense of self-importance and an extreme preoccupation with one's self.
 The acronym NPD will be used in this article to refer either to the disorder or to the person who has it—only for the sake of brevity, not to dismiss the seriousness of the problem or the pain of the person affected.

 Following are some of the criteria used for making the diagnosis of NPD.
 People with this disorder:

 - Have a sense of entitlement and require constant, excessive admiration